MicrosoftDocs/PowerShell-Docs/reference/5.1/PSDesiredStateConfiguration/Set-DscLocalConfigurationManager.md

 Specifies a file path of a folder that contains configuration settings files.
 The cmdlet publishes and applies these LCM settings to computers that have settings files in the specified path.
-Each target node must have a settings file of the following format: NetBIOS Name.meta.mof.
+Each target node must have a settings file of the following format: `NetBIOS Name.meta.mof`.

 ```yaml
 Type: String